ranjanrak/etag-response-cache/README.md

 # etag-response-cache
-Etag cache implementation for python requests, to save bandwidth for a non-modified response.
+Etag cache implementation for HTTP requests, to save request bandwidth for a non-modified response.
 Returns high-speed accessed dictionary data as cache.

 ## Concept